ManojM344/Devops_internship_assignment/README.md

 # Log File Monitoring and Analysis

 ## Introduction
-This Python script continuously monitors a specified log file for new entries and performs basic analysis on log entries.
+This Python script continuously monitors a specified log file for new entries and performs real time analysis on log entries.
 It counts occurrences of specific keywords or patterns (e.g., error messages, HTTP status codes) and generates summary reports.

 ## Requirements
 - Python 3.x